 Vivien Lash snoops about among the cosmetics and prosthetic leg of seductive original Frida Kahlo

-Collected by Madonna, more famous than Tequila, Kahlo’s famous face with its monobrow and mustache is easily co-opted as feminist icon, female artist, wronged wife.
+Collected by Madonna, more famous than Tequila, Kahlo’s famous face with its monobrow and moustache is easily co-opted as feminist icon, female artist, wronged wife.
 But the Mexican-German Kahlo is full of seductive contradictions, like her simultaneously decorative and direct handwriting.
 The sexy cripple who painted, lived and loved in her four-poster bed is an original, not a symbol.

 A decadent communist who painted the personal, not the political, she may have turned in her urn at the sight of Theresa May wearing a Kahlo bracelet at the Party Conference last year, waving it at the camera as she held up her hand to stifle a cough.
 But would Frida be amused by the shopping frenzy at the V&A gift shop?